BioInCode7/Plastic-Degradation-Gene-Screen/results/interpretation.md

 ## 2. Overview of detected candidates

-Screening of the SRR28167100 metagenome resulted in:

-- X predicted genes with significant similarity to PlasticDB entries
+Screening of the SRR28167100 metagenome revealed a substantial number of genes with significant similarity to PlasticDB entries and a smaller, more conservative set of genes matching PAZy enzymes, with partial overlap between both databases.

-- Y predicted genes with significant similarity to PAZy enzymes
-- Z genes supported by both databases
-- X−Z genes detected exclusively via PlasticDB
+This separation allows an explicit distinction between high-confidence enzymatic evidence and broader, putative plastic-associated genetic potential, as summarized in the comparative results table.

 This separation allows explicit distinction between high-confidence enzymatic matches and broader, putative plastic-associated genes.